 Students at Timothy study the intricacies of creation and the cosmos.
 They read Salinger and Shakespeare.
 They analyze Homer and Hemingway.
 They solve algebraic equations and explain geometric proofs.
 They also learn what it means to be loved, to be redeemed, and to be called by the Creator of the universe to live as children of light.
-Timothy’s teachers inspire academic excellence to ensure all students are well prepared for the next chapter of their life, whether it’s transitioning to middle school or college.
+Teachers inspire academic excellence to ensure all students are well prepared for the next chapter of their life, whether it’s transitioning to middle school or college.

-Timothy students not only measure-up, they rise above.
+Timothy students not only measure up, they rise above.

-Timothy's ACT Average Over The Past 5 Years
+Timothy’s ACT Average Over the Past 5 Years

 Additionally, in 2015, 95% of Timothy’s students who took advanced placement tests for college level credit scored equal to or better than the score typically necessary to receive college credit.
 Over half of our students who took advanced placement exams were recognized by the College Board as an AP Scholar, AP Scholar with Honors or an AP Scholar with Distinction.

-Norms based on weighted frequency distributions of school averages
+Norms based on weighted frequency distributions of school averages.

 Timothy is in the business of developing character.

 Faith development—the growing of Christian disciples—is the connected work of home, church, and school.
 In our work with students it helps to know that we are singing out of the same songbook.
 If we listen well, students tell us stories of salvation.
-They report sightings of God’s grace in Christ — a Christian academic community can steer these stories in the direction of character and faith development.
+They report sightings of God’s grace in Christ.
+And a Christian academic community can steer these stories in the direction of character and faith development.
 Often those moments come in the consideration of the basic questions of life, asked in one form or another at different stages of life, even among the youngest here:

 ● What do I live for?